Product Update (11/5/19): Payment Templates4 min read

 The table below itemizes the differences between the two new formats:

 |Donation Template||Payment Template|

-Ideal for collecting donations, tips, or other payments which don’t have a fixed price.
+Ideal for collecting donations, tips, or other payments that don’t have a fixed price.

-Ideal for selling products or services with a fixed price.
+Ideal for selling products or services at a fixed price.

 New functionality to payment templates: